PHPOffice/PhpSpreadsheet/docs/topics/reading-files.md

 ###  Combining Read Filters with the setSheetIndex() method to split a large CSV file across multiple Worksheets

 An Xls BIFF .xls file is limited to 65536 rows in a worksheet, while the Xlsx Microsoft Office Open XML SpreadsheetML .xlsx file is limited to 1,048,576 rows in a worksheet; but a CSV file is not limited other than by available disk space.
 This means that we wouldn’t ordinarily be able to read all the rows from a very large CSV file that exceeded those limits, and save it as an Xls or Xlsx file.
-However, by using Read Filters to read the CSV file in “chunks” (using the chunkReadFilter Class that we defined in section  REF _Ref275604563 \r \p 5.3 above), and the setSheetIndex() method of the $objReader, we can split the CSV file across several individual worksheets.
+However, by using Read Filters to read the CSV file in “chunks” (using the chunkReadFilter Class that we defined in section  REF _Ref275604563 \r \p 5.3 above), and the setSheetIndex() method of the $reader, we can split the CSV file across several individual worksheets.

 ```php
 $inputFileType = 'CSV';